BenniSchmiedel/Low-dimensional-EBMs/lowEBMs/source/models.rst

 *********************************

 With this project different types of EBMs can be used to run simulations.
-However, the versatility of the resolution is limited to low dimensional EBMs from zero to one dimensionsal EBMs and additionally one dimensional EBMs that are resolved over the latitudes.
-It would be nice and is planned by me to extent this project to higher resolutions (for more information see :doc:`ToDo <todo>`)
+However, the versatility of the resolution is limited to low dimensional EBMs from zero dimensionsal EBMs to one one dimensional EBMs resolved over the latitudes.
+It would be nice and is planned by me to extend this project to higher resolutions (for more information see :doc:`ToDo <todo>`)

 Physical Background
 ===================